The Spin Stops Here!

 The obvious question is of course: how can Info-Gap's robustness analysis possibly deal with rare events if it is confined to the neighborhood of a given estimate?
 Are we to assume that rare events would be located in the neighborhood of the estimate û?
 Or, should we perhaps assume that the estimate itself represents a rare event?

-The truth, of course, is that raising these questions is pointless because far more basic questions about the estimate û, requiring a more urgent clarification, remain unattended to hence unanswered.
+The fact is however that raising these questions is pointless because far more basic questions about the estimate û, requiring a more urgent clarification, remain unattended to hence unanswered.
 For one thing, Info-Gap decision theory does not even bother to address the more basic question of how the value of the estimate û is determined.
 As you will recall, this estimate is the most crucial element of Info-Gap's uncertainty, robustness, and opportuneness models.
 Yet, all that Info-Gap does is to simply assumes that the value of û is given --- end of story.

 In summary, Info-Gap Economics is the exact antithesis of what an economic theory for decision-making under severe uncertainty ought to be.